pwarrier108/nitk-virtual-assistant/README.md

 ### Robot Interface

-1. Say the wake word ("Hey Robot" or configured phrase)
+1. Say the wake word ("Hello HiWonder" or configured phrase)
 2. Wait for acknowledgment
 3. Ask your question
 4. Robot responds with speech and gestures